 A relatively large number of people in Capon Bridge telecommute to their jobs.
 Overall, about 10.09% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of people in Capon Bridge with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.26% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Capon Bridge is quite a bit lower than the national average among all cities of 21.84%: just 12.26% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Capon Bridge in 2022 was $22,038, which is lower middle income relative to West Virginia, and low income relative to the rest of the US.
 This equates to an annual income of $88,152 for a family of four.
 However, Capon Bridge contains both very wealthy and poor people as well.